pandas-dev/pandas/doc/source/io.rst

 ``indexables``.

 Data is ordered (on the disk) in terms of the ``indexables``.
 Here's a simple use case.
-You store panel type data, with dates in the ``major_axis`` and ids in the ``minor_axis``.
+You store panel-type data, with dates in the ``major_axis`` and ids in the ``minor_axis``.
 The data is then interleaved like this: